 The daily ritual of the Namdharis consists of reciting the Chandi Di Vaar, Jap Sahib, Jaap Sahib, Sabad Hazaray of both the Jap and the Jaap Sahib, Asa Di Vaar, the Rehras Sahib and Kirtan Sohila.
 Asa Di Vaar is sung in traditional form in Indian classical ragas on a daily basis.
 One hour of meditation on the Name of the Lord is compulsory for every individual Namdhari.
 One full recitation of the Aad Granth Sahib and / or Dasam Granth Sahib per family beseeching the divine darshan of Satguru Ram Singh Ji is also compulsory as per Satguru Ji’s edicts.

 Namdharis are pure vegetarians, consuming of drugs, alcohol or any other addiction is strictly banned and enforced.
 Marriages are solemnized as community marriages; frugal in nature bereft of any expensive dowry, engagement rituals etc. Their central point of spiritual focus is their faith and trust in the existence of the physical human form of their Spiritual Master – Satguru.
-Their professional and economical beliefs are engrained in earning an honest and honorable living.
+Their professional and economical beliefs are en-grained in earning an honest and honourable living.
 Speaking lies, deception and theft are taboo.
 A simple way of life, where spiritual awareness levitates one self is the Namdhari way of life.